LANARS

 }

-Once that's done, lets build and run to see how our menu slowly and steadily becomes the one from the gif in part 1:
+Once that's done, let's build and run to see how our menu slowly and steadily becomes the one from the gif in part 1:

 Ok, here is what we can do to achieve this: clearly, there should be a shape with a color we would like to have, that would act as our background.
 We can either clip our whole background or scale it, actually it doesn't matter that much here.

-The next part is to get a frame from which we can start to fade in and, of course, frame to which we should resize our shape.
+The next part is to get a frame from which we can start to fade in and, of course, a frame to which we should resize our shape.
 Going back to UI, it becomes obvious that the initial frame is the same as Picker has, while the final — the whole view's bounds.

 AnyTransition